A mother feeds her child at the UNICEF-supported Anjerak nutrition center in Kabul.

 A child eats from a sachet of Ready-to-Use Therapeutic Food (RUTF) while his father holds him in Al-Sha’ab, a camp for displaced families in Al Buraiqeh District, Aden Governorate, Yemen.

-Nutrition counseling
+Nutrition counseling and support

 Promoting the benefits of breastfeeding has long been an integral part of UNICEF's mission in child nutrition.
-It's free, builds a baby's immunity, gives them everything they need to grow and thrive, and reduces future health risks.
-UNICEF also helps women access the support they need to breastfeed — from peers, health care professionals, lactation consultants or other specialists.
+Breastfeeding is free, builds a baby's immunity, gives them everything they need to grow and thrive, and reduces future health risks.

 Thanks in part to UNICEF's ongoing efforts, exclusive breastfeeding is up 50 percent worldwide since the early 1980s.
+In 2024, the percentage of infants under six months exclusively breastfed increased significantly, from 37 percent in 2012 to almost 48 percent, reflecting growing recognition of its health benefits.

 UNICEF supplies different types of supplements, including micronutrient powders that can be sprinkled on top of a child's meal and multivitamin tablets containing the iron and folic acid that adolescent girls and women need to prevent anemia and otherwise ensure good health.
 This protects them and also their future children.

 Half of all stunting in children under 2 years originates during pregnancy or in the first six months of life — when the child is dependent on the mother for nutrition.
 "Unless we improve the nutrition of adolescent girls and women, we are unlikely to end child undernutrition," Harriet Torlesse, UNICEF Nutrition Specialist, explains.
+Globally, nearly one-third of women aged 15 to 49 are anemic.

 Screening children and pregnant women who are at risk of malnutrition is an important preventative measure that helps catch cases early and ensure timely treatment and full recovery.